Coral Reef Restoration Efforts Come to Roatan

 The nursery trees, are constructed out of PVC, fiberglass rods, and marine epoxy.
 Our trees are attached to the sea floor with moorings and suspended in mid-water with subsurface floats.

 The coral nurseries are stocked with coral fragments from multiple genotypes of Elkhorn coral (Acropora palmata) and Staghorn coral (Acropora cervicornis).
 The coral fragments are “hung,” or attached, to the trees using monofilament and metal crimps.
 We stock the trees with either “fragments of opportunity,” loose coral fragments that have broken off Elkhorn or Staghorn colonies, or from end-tip clippings of less than 10% of the coral tissue of a healthy colony.

-While Elkhorn and Staghorn have declined dramatically, there are still healthy colonies on Roatan’s reefs.
-Bay Islands Reef Restoration collects a portion of healthy colonies, fragments the collections, and grows the fragments in our nursery until they are large enough to plant back on the reef.
-We seek to preserve the remaining genetic diversity of these threatened species and plant genetically diverse corals back on the reef to create thickets of closely grouped corals that can more readily sexually reproduce through successful spawning.
+While Elkhorn and Staghorn have declined dramatically, there are certainly healthy colonies on Roatan’s reefs.
+Bay Islands Reef Restoration collects pieces of opportunity, fragments the collections, and grows the fragments in our nursery.
+Once the corals are large enough they are taken to plant back on the reef.
+We seek to preserve the remaining genetic diversity of these threatened species and plant genetically diverse corals back on the reef.
+Our final goal is to create thickets of closely grouped corals that can more readily sexually reproduce through successful spawning.